JasonPekos/CppSplines/README.md

 **Regression Splines**

 The first method available here is a regression spline.
 We split the data along the time axis into $k$ interior knots, and fit a piecewise polynomial between each knot.
 Additionally, we enforce smoothness constraints such that each successive polynomial has continuous value, first, and second derivatives at each knot point where it meets.
 We use two different basis construction methods here --- BSplines and Power Basis splines.
-The BSPlines represent a natural spline basis, in contrast to the Power Basis, which enforces no such boundary constraint.
+The BSplines represent a natural spline basis, in contrast to the Power Basis, which enforces no such boundary constraint.

 *Power Basis*